 Benchmarking.
 To provide competitive total compensation, the Committee considers national market information about base salaries and other compensation from two sources.
-The Committee believes it is appropriate to look at national market data because the Committee believes we compete for executive talent on a national basis.
+The Committee believes it is appropriate to look at national market data because we compete for executive talent on a national basis.

-In 2011, the Committee relied principally on market information provided by Towers Watson derived from Towers Watson's 2010 Energy Services Industry Executive Compensation Database.
+In 2012, the Committee relied principally on market information provided by Towers Watson derived from Towers Watson's 2011 Energy Services Industry Executive Compensation Database.
 We refer to this database as the "Towers Watson Database."
-The Towers Watson Database is an annual compilation prepared by Towers Watson of compensation for executive officer positions at a broad group of energy and utility companies nationwide.
+The database is an annual compilation of compensation for executive officer positions at a broad group of energy and utility companies nationwide prepared by Towers Watson.
 The companies included in the Towers Watson Database are listed on Appendix A to this proxy statement.
 After discussing each position with management, including the duties and responsibilities associated with each position, Towers Watson obtained data from its database for positions that in its judgment most closely corresponded to the positions held by our officers.
-Towers Watson then aggregated the data for the identified positions and adjusted it using recognized statistical methods to recognize the different total revenues of the companies in its database as compared to our revenues.
+Towers Watson then aggregated the data for the identified positions and adjusted it using recognized statistical methods to account for the different total revenues of the companies in its database as compared to our revenues.
+Meridian reviewed this market data to ensure that Towers Watson's methodology was consistent with our executive compensation philosophy.
 The reports provided to the Committee showed market information for base salary and target annual total compensation for each benchmark position at the market median.

-As an additional point of reference, the Committee also reviewed data derived by Meridian from the proxy statements for companies in the peer group established by the Committee in 2009, which is used to measure relative total shareholder return for performance-based restricted share units.
-There was no change in the peer group in 2011.
+As an additional point of reference, the Committee also reviewed data derived by Meridian from the proxy statements for companies in a peer group established by the Committee in 2009.
+This is the same peer group used to measure relative total shareholder return for performance-based restricted share units.
+There was no change in this peer group in 2012 when compensation decisions were made.
 The proxy data was used to compare the compensation levels of our named executive officers against the compensation of corresponding named executive officers of companies in the peer group.
 This comparison allowed the Committee to evaluate the reasonableness of the survey data and of our compensation program.
 The Committee may make compensation adjustments based on this comparison.
 The companies included in this peer group are listed below.

-Company 2011 Revenues (\$ billions) Company 2011 Revenues (\$ billions)
+Company 2012 Revenues (\$ billions) Company 2012 Revenues (\$ billions)

 Alliant Energy Corp.
-3.7 NSTAR 2.9
+3.1 NSTAR 2.9

-Ameren Corporation 7.5 NV Energy, Inc. 2.9
+Ameren Corporation 6.8 NV Energy, Inc. 3.0

 Avista Corp.
-1.6 Pinnacle West Capital Corp.
-3.2
+1.5 Pinnacle West Capital Corp.
+3.3

-Black Hills Corporation 1.3 PNM Resources, Inc. 1.7
+Black Hills Corporation 1.2 PNM Resources, Inc. 1.3

-Cleco Corporation 1.1 Portland General Electric Company 1.8
+Cleco Corporation 1.0 Portland General Electric Company 1.8

-DPL, Inc. 1.8 TECO Energy, Inc. 3.3
+DPL, Inc. 1.7 TECO Energy, Inc. 3.0

 Great Plains Energy, Inc. 2.3 Unisource Energy Corp.
 1.5

-IDACORP, Inc. 1.0 Wisconsin Energy Corp.
-4.5
+IDACORP, Inc. 1.1 Wisconsin Energy Corp.
+4.2

 Northwestern Corp.
 1.1

 Peer group median 1.8

+Westar Energy, Inc. 2.3

-Westar Energy, Inc. 2.2
+Westar Energy, Inc. 2.3

-\ 2010 revenues are included because the company was acquired in late 2011 and no 2011 information is available.
+^{ 2011} revenues are included because the company was acquired in 2012 and no 2012 information is available.